bxparks/rpn83p/docs/USER_GUIDE_FUTURE.md

 ## Medium Future

-- implement RPL-style stack handling
+- implement RPL-style stack handling, probably most useful for programming
     - traditional RPN has some quirks
         - a small number of stack slots
         - duplication of the top of the stack upon `DROP`